 Post Graduate Diploma in Medical Law & Ethics (October 2018 - present)

 PGDMLE was in my bucket list from medical school.
 Once I joined law school, my perception of law changed.
 I started understanding law as something dynamic and something that individuals can help reinterpret.
-Currently I am looking for a thesis topic.
+I have cleared all four theory papers (in the first attempt I took) and I’m working on my dissertation on “Medico-legal aspects of telemedicine in India”

 Fellowship in HIV Medicine (August 2017 - July 2018)